 2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 Narratives help recall previous experiences better.
 Experiences that are embedded into contextual and episodial flows in our memory.

-I wanted to use these human mechanisms as a tool to help users recall issues relating to a specific problem area.
-Even when separated from their immediate work context.
+Often this knowledge is made sense of and transfered by recollection of "War Stories".
+These human mechanisms I wanted to evoke as a tool to help users recall issues relating to a specific task - even when separated from their immediate work context.

+2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA